alecjacobson/gp-cli/README.md

 **_Hint_**: On shell systems, to interleave two animations from different directories `A/` and `B/` you could use:

     scrubmesh `(find A/*.obj | cat -n ; find B/*.obj | cat -n  )  | sort -n  | cut -f2- `

+## `splitnonmanifold`

+Split non-manifold (or non-orientable) edges and vertices into a _combinatorially_ manifold mesh.

+    splitnonmanifold input.obj output.obj

 ## `viewmesh`